 I used a white paint pen to outline the circle.

-I created a little banner with baker’s twine and a crayon border I found at Dollar Tree.
-I cut the crayon pieces apart and hot glued them to the twine.
-I attached them to the wreath with pearlized pins.
+To create the crayon banner, I cut apart the crayon pieces from the border I found at Dollar Tree.
+Then, hot-glue them onto the twine.
+Lastly, I attached the banner to the wreath with pearlized pins.

 I created little bundles with some crayons and pencils.
-I attached them together with hot glue and tied a ribbon around each one.
-I hot glued them to the wreath.
-I also added some scissors.
-To finish the wreath, I tied a large red ribbon to the top to be able to hang it.
+I glued them together with hot glue and tied a ribbon around each one.